NabStaio/Ambient_Assignment/README.md

 #### CLASSES

-*7 Top classes* are created, with their respective sub-classes:
+*7 Top Classes* have been created, with their respective sub-classes:

 - **Activity** This class represents the activities that a person can do in the shop, defined as overlapping some sensor (Activity = ∃overlap.Sensor)
   - **BuyBookActivity** is a sub class of activity and it is the activity done when a customer buy a book, so when his phone is reading the barcode (BuyBookActivity = Activity ⋂ ∃(overlap.RFIDAntennaSensor ⋂ overlap.Phone)
   - **EnteredActivity** is a sub class of activity and it is the activity representable as overlapping the PIR sensor or the stereo camera sensor (EnteredActivity = Activity ⋂ ∀(overlap.CameraSensor ⋂ overlap.PIRSensor)